SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-09-10-vscode-and-unity-take-another-bold-step-forward.markdown

 ## OmniSharp Update

-The back-end of VS Code got an overhaul, predominately the version of [OmniSharp](http://www.omnisharp.net/)used by VS code got updated.&nbsp; This means even more code editing features are now available and it got a slight performance boost (what more speed?)
+The back-end of VS Code got an overhaul, predominately the version of [OmniSharp](http://www.omnisharp.net/)used by VS code got updated.
+This means even more code editing features are now available and it got a slight performance boost (what more speed?)

 This updates and upgrades VS Code’s features in: